Claude AI Review 2026: Opus 4.8 Launches With 88.6% SWE-Bench And Dynamic Workflows

 7. What Users Are Actually Saying

-8. The Bigger Picture: What’s Happening at Anthropic
+8. The Bigger Picture: What’s Happening At Anthropic

 9. The Claude Ecosystem: Deep-Dive Reviews